Time-integrated constraint on neutrino flux of CHIME fast radio burst sources with 10-year IceCube point-source data: Stacked unbinned likelihood analysis of CHIME FRB population

 Based on Table VI of \citet{feldman1998UnifiedApproachClassical}, we can find the $n_s$ value corresponding to a 95\% upper limit when the main search did not find any association, $n_s=3.09$.
 Then, by altering the normalization constant $\Phi_0$ in the neutrino spectrum and observing the resulting flux $\Phi$ and $n_s$ values until $n_s=3.09$, we can obtain a 95\% confidence level for neutrino flux emitted from FRBs.

-In Figure \ref{fig:stacked}, we show the 95\% diffuse flux upper limit of three types of spectral models: simple powerlaw with $\alpha=$ 2.0 and 2.5, and the physical spectra given by \citet{qu2022NeutrinoEmissionFast}.
-For the powerlaw model, we uniformly divide the IceCube energy range into 10 bins, and assume the calculated $n_s$ comes from each bin to calculate the diffuse neutrino flux upper limits correspondingly.
+In Figure \ref{fig:stacked}, we show the 95\% diffuse flux upper limit of three types of spectral models: simple powerlaw with $\alpha=$ 2.0 and 2.5, and the physical spectra given by \citet{qu2022NeutrinoEmissionFast} after completeness correction.
+For the powerlaw model, we uniformly divide the IceCube energy range into 7 bins so that each bin represents one order of magnitude.
+We assume the calculated $n_s$ comes from each bin to calculate the diffuse neutrino flux upper limits correspondingly.
 We do not divide the energy range into bins for the physical models.
 We find the upper limits from different weighting schemes do not differ significantly, therefore we only show the results from equal weighting.
-We also show the predicted FRB diffuse neutrino flux by \citet{qu2022NeutrinoEmissionFast}, as well as the 10-year observed IceCube diffuse neutrino flux \citep{stettner2019MeasurementDiffuseAstrophysical} in Figure \ref{fig:stacked}.
+We also show the predicted FRB diffuse muon neutrino flux by \citet{qu2022NeutrinoEmissionFast}, as well as the 10-year observed IceCube diffuse muon neutrino flux \citep{stettner2019MeasurementDiffuseAstrophysical} in Figure \ref{fig:stacked}.

-As shown in Figure \ref{fig:stacked}, the calculated 95\% diffuse flux is well below the 10-year observed IceCube diffuse neutrino flux \citep{stettner2019MeasurementDiffuseAstrophysical}, and about one order of magnitude higher than the physical models presented by \citet{qu2022NeutrinoEmissionFast}.
-Our results confirm the non-detection of neutrinos from FRB directions by other studies \citep{fahey2017SearchNeutrinosFast,aartsen2018SearchNeutrinoEmission,albert2019SearchHighenergyNeutrinos,aartsen2020SearchMeVTeV}, and the true neutrino flux from FRBs, if there is any, could be substantially lower than the calculated upper limits.
-Based on the upper limits, we can constrain the upper limit of the contribution of FRBs to the diffuse neutrino flux at $\SI{100}{\tera\eV}$ to be $\sim\SI{7.95e-21}{\per\giga\eV\per\centi\meter\squared\per\s\per\sr}$, or $\sim 0.55\%$ of the observed IceCube diffuse neutrino flux.
+As shown in Figure \ref{fig:stacked}, after the completeness correction, the calculated 95\% diffuse fluxes are near the 10-year observed IceCube diffuse neutrino flux \citep{stettner2019MeasurementDiffuseAstrophysical}, and $\sim1600\times$ higher than the physical models presented by \citet{qu2022NeutrinoEmissionFast}.
+The true neutrino flux from FRBs, if there is any, could be substantially lower than the calculated upper limits.
+Based on the upper limit from the current sheet model after the completeness correction, we can constrain the 95\% upper limit of the contribution of all FRBs to the diffuse muon neutrino flux at $\SI{100}{\tera\eV}$ to be $\sim\SI{1.01e-18}{\per\giga\eV\per\centi\meter\squared\per\s\per\sr}$, or $\sim 70.3\%$ of the observed IceCube diffuse muon neutrino flux.
+The upper limits are fairly close to the observed IceCube diffuse muon neutrino flux.
+This shows that FRBs are still allowed to be a significant contributor to the diffuse neutrino flux.

-Also can be seen from Figure \ref{fig:stacked} is that some bins of the simple powerlaw model dip slightly below the predicted flux.
-This cannot rule out the physical models, as we did not consider catalog completeness for the powerlaw models.
-Nonetheless, we expect the physical models to be better tested as more neutrino and FRB data are accumulated, but catalog completeness could also hinder future analysis if not estimated correctly.